 The School of Public Health offers a two-year, fully accredited residency program leading to board eligibility in Preventive Medicine/Occupational Medicine.
 The program is open to physicians with MD or DO degrees who have completed an Accreditation Council for Graduate Medical Education-accredited internship year in the U.S. and are eligible for licensure in Illinois.
 The first academic year entails completion of course work for the MPH degree, plus one day per week of clinical work and sixteen weeks of elective rotations.
-The second practicum year consists of four months of industrial-based medicine, two months of research, and four months of electives in occupational and environmental medicine-related areas.
+The second year consists of the academic culminating experience as well as residency practicum work including four months of industrial-based medicine, two months of research, and four months of electives in occupational and environmental medicine-related areas.
 Outpatient clinical work, weekly conferences, and monthly industrial site visits are integrated into both the academic and practicum years of the program.
 For further information on the UIC Occupational and Environmental Medicine Residency Program, contact Daniel Bakston, MD, MPH, at 312-355-3554 or dbakston@uic.edu.

 The UIC Occupational and Environmental Medicine residency works in conjunction with the Occupational and Environmental Health and Safety Education and Research Center at the University of Illinois at Chicago, one of seventeen NIOSH-funded training centers in the United States.
 Now in its thirty-fifth year, it supports 35-40 trainees in MPH, MS, DrPH, and PhD programs in industrial hygiene, occupational safety, occupational epidemiology, agricultural safety and health, and occupational health nursing as well as the physician residency program in occupational medicine.
-Lorraine Conroy, ScD, CIH, is the center director.
+Lisa Brosseau, ScD, MS, is the center director.